GreyWanderer001/fit-fuel-frontend/README.md

 docker compose up --build
 ```

-then navigate to port 3000 and use my project
+then navigate to port 3000 and use my project OR [FitFuel](https://fit-fuel-frontend.vercel.app/)

 development tools: